 James co-authored the novel The Crossing: Conquering the Atlantic in the World’s Toughest Rowing Race alongside Ben Fogle, which depicted the pairs rowing race through the Atlantic.
 Other achievements include completing the inaugural Amundsen Omega3 South Pole Race, where James and a team travelled 473.6 miles, coming second in the race.

-Not only has this enthralling Olympic speaker broken the recording in crossing the USA from Los Angeles to New York but he has also taken part in – and completed – what is called The Coldest Race on Earth aka the Yukon Arctic Ultra.
-This is a gruelling 430-mile journey up the frozen Yukon river in Canada, which James made on a mountain bike.
+Not only has this enthralling Olympic speaker broken the record in crossing the USA from Los Angeles to New York, but he has also completed The Coldest Race on Earth – the Yukon Arctic Ultra.
+This is a gruelling 430-mile journey up the frozen Yukon River in Canada, which James made on a mountain bike.